-If you’ve ever had French cuisine made authentically, then you know a little something about the sauce.
-You might call it “gravy” or you might just throw in a jar of spaghetti sauce to heat up at home, but sauce and food are just as good of friends as Snoopy and Charlie Brown.
-When it comes to what the world eats day in and day out, everything comes back around in some way to the five sauces.
+If you’ve ever had French cuisine made authentically, you know little about the sauce.
+You might call it “gravy” or throw in a jar of spaghetti sauce to heat up at home, but sauce and food are just as good of friends as Snoopy and Charlie Brown.
+When it comes to what the world eats daily, everything comes back around in some way to the five sauces.

 - What is a Mother Sauce?